The Role of Diversity, Equity, and Inclusion in a Nation Facing

 Multiple Crises: A Global Pandemic, A Struggling Economy and

 Blog Post by Angela S. Dixon, Consultant for

 Jordan Alliance Group

-First, the impact of the novel coronavirus, COVID-19, a global pandemic that is wreaking havoc on U.S. citizens, disproportionately impacting African-Americans, Hispanics and Native Americans, as well as straining all aspects our health care system.
-To date, more than 160,000 Americans have died from COVID-19 and there is no clear end in sight.
+First, the impact of the novel coronavirus, COVID-19, is a global pandemic that is wreaking havoc on U.S. citizens, disproportionately impacting African-Americans, Hispanics, and Native Americans, as well as straining all aspects of our healthcare system.
+To date, more than 160,000 Americans have died from COVID-19, and there is no clear end in sight.

 · The infant mortality rate for African-Americans is 130% higher than that of Whites

 · The poverty rate among African-Americans is 146% higher compared to Whites